 Health Informatics is the internationally recognised and Department of Health term covering the use of resources, devices, and methods required to optimize the acquisition, storage, retrieval, and use of information in health and biomedicine.

 The number of Emergency Department attendances has been increasing rapidly over the last few years, which has focused attention on why this has occurred.

 There are several aspects to the RCEM Informatics group work:

-See here for details of the details of the National Tariff Payment System.
+See details of the National Tariff Payment System.